kshahar/pylaunchy/doc/source/pywebindex.rst

 The plugin is very similar to the Weby plugin from Launchy distribution in it`s interface, but it works differently.
 Here the main focus is on indexing large pages with lots of links, which are not wanted as bookmarks.

-A typical usage might look like this - searching for QT class that has `line` in it`s name:
+A typical usage might look like this - searching for QT class that has `plugin` in it`s name:

 .. image:: ./images/pywebindex_main.png